-- Learn more about our schools which offer boarding options for your child:
+Learn more about our boarding schools

 British International School: Commonly located outside the UK, British international schools offer the English National Curriculum, sometimes in combination with other international curricula and qualifications, and a British style education to students within an age range of 3 and 18 years old.

 Class Rank: The relative position of a student within their year determined by grade average.